 Akhil Mandai Mandal:

-We culminate this festival on the day of Visarjan, when teary eyed bhakts bid a goodbye to their favorite bappa!
+We culminate this festival on the day of immersion, when teary eyed worshippers bid a goodbye to their favorite Ganesha!
 The city turns into a spectacle as people go in huge numbers to see the final procession of Bappa!
-The traditional procession along with Dhol Tasha and lezim pathaks are the highlight of the mornings.
-Then, they bid a final good bye to five Manache Ganpati.
-The crowds come on the streets in evenings dancing to the music as the gigantic structures constructed only for this final day carries bappa for Visarjan.
+The traditional procession along with Dhol Tasha and lezim bands are the highlight of the mornings.
+Then, they bid a final good bye to the five main Ganapati.
+The crowds come on the streets in evenings dancing to the music as the gigantic structures constructed only for this final day carries bappa for immersion.
 One could see the crowds celebrating till wee hours in morning.

-Take a look at the visarjan Miravnuk of last year
+Take a look at the immersion procession of last year –

-Have you seen the ganpati pandals this year?
+Have you seen the ganapati pandals this year?
 Which one did you like the best?
 Do share your #selfiewithbappa with us!

 You will also like: Ganesha Chaturthi meal plan!